chirpy2605/voron/V0/Dragon_Burner/README.md

 This is a toolhead for the v0.2 Voron printer.
 It will also work on the various [Printers for Ants](https://3dprintersforants.com/).

+[Mounts]([voron/general/Large_Voron_Mounts at main · chirpy2605/voron · GitHub](https://github.com/chirpy2605/voron/tree/main/general/Large_Voron_Mounts)) are also available to mount this toolhead to the Voron Trident and v2.4 printers.

 This toolhead improves the cooling of the hotend and provides much improved part cooling when printing filament that needs it (e.g. PLA).
 Designed to use 2 4010 blower fans for part cooling and a 3010 fan for hotend cooling.

 It supports Nozzle and Logo mounted LED's.